top of page

 A New Way to Build Smarter

-ODOT intends to use a method called Progressive Design-Build (PDB) to deliver the Roosevelt Bridge Project — the first time this approach has been used by ODOT.
+ODOT intends to use a method called Modified Progressive Design-Build to deliver the US-70 Roosevelt Bridge Project — the first time this approach has been used by ODOT.
+This delivery model creates a competitive process that encourages innovation and proactive risk management.

 Distant view of the old Roosevelt Bridge